Have you tried to, or want to, unlock your HTC with doctorSIM but are having problems?

 - Hardware failure.
 We recommend contacting HTC’s technical support team for assistance as there could be an issue with the SIM card reader, the phone’s antenna or something else.

 - The HTC’s IMEI number has been blacklisted due to loss, theft or unpaid bill by the original operator.
-To check if your HTC is Blacklisted click on the link below:
+Click here to check if your HTC is Blacklisted.

 Blacklists are updated regularly, however it is possible that very recent changes are not included in the report you receive.
 If your HTC is blocked, you must contact the original operator to confirm if the IMEI number has been reported due to loss, theft or unpaid bill.